 In FY03/23, the company looks to expand the total number of network members to 8,900 (+1,499 YoY).
 Also included in its forecast is the opening of 15 directly operated pharmacies, primarily in medical malls.
 Given the status of NHI drug price revisions and earnings trends of wholesalers, the company assumes that the pressure of pharmaceuticals price hikes will further intensify for small and medium-sized dispensing pharmacies.
-In terms of the network member count, while the company has seen some members withdraw from its network to join rival networks at one point, it believes the situation has improved in tandem with heightening recognition of its competitiveness in the industry.
-As such, the company positions its forecast for the net increase in network members as the minimum target for FY03/23.
+In terms of the network member count, while the company observed a temporary outflux of departing member affiliates who left to join rival networks, it believes the situation has improved in tandem with heightening recognition of its competitiveness in the industry.
+As such, the company views its estimated net increase in network members as the minimum target for FY03/23.